 This easy-to-make Homemade Curry Powder provides warm and rich flavors, and it is perfect for adding to your favorite dishes!

-While there is no particular spice mix known as Curry Powder in India, Curry Powder is perhaps the most common spice blend in the west.
+While no particular spice mix is known as Curry Powder in India, Curry Powder is perhaps the most common spice blend in the West.
 As a result, it is widely used in Indian-inspired cooking.

 What Is Curry Powder?

 Curry Powder is actually a remnant of the British Raj or domination.
 This spice blend was designed to create Indian flavor with minimal effort.
-So basically, the Curry Powder is a British invention by Indian spice merchants.
+So, basically, Curry Powder is a British invention by Indian spice merchants.
 And the exciting thing is that you will not find Curry Powder in India.
-However, this spice blend brings lots of flavors to the Indian or Indian-inspired dishes.
+However, this spice blend brings lots of flavors to Indian or Indian-inspired dishes.

 About Homemade Curry Powder

-When I saw Curry Powder first time in the spice aisle in Canada, I thought it was the same as garam masala.
-But right after using this spice blend, I realized that I was wrong.
+When I first saw Curry Powder in the spice aisle in Canada, I thought it was the same as garam masala.
+But right after using this spice blend, I realized I was wrong.
 This spice blend has distinct and complex flavors.

 I mostly use Punjabi Garam Masala and Kitchen King Masala in my curry recipes.
-But I like to use Curry Powder in some world recipes, where I want to give Indian touch.
-So this spice blend brings lots of flavors to roasted or stir-fried vegetables, baked potatoes, roasted sweet potatoes, stews, or some salads.
+But I also like to use Curry Powder in some world recipes where I want to give an Indian touch.
+This spice blend brings lots of flavors to roasted or stir-fried vegetables, baked potatoes, roasted sweet potatoes, stews, or salads.

-We need seven whole spices and two ground spices to make Curry Powder.
+To make curry powder, we need seven whole spices and two ground spices.
 Most of the ingredients should be readily available in your pantry.
-But if you can not find something like yellow mustard seeds, it is okay to skip it.
+But if you can not find something like yellow mustard seeds, it is okay to skip them.

-Use the fresh and best quality spices to get the flavorful and aromatic Homemade Curry Powder.
+Use fresh, high-quality spices to make flavorful and aromatic Homemade Curry Powder.
 Once you gather all the ingredients, making the spice blend is super easy and quick.

-I have used Kashmiri dry red chilis to make this masala.
+I have used Kashmiri dry red chilies to make this masala.
 But if you want a very spicy Curry Powder, use a very hot variety of dry red chilis.

 So we need the following ingredients: